(Translate this site)

 Headhunter's Z-28 came in for a fast dust cloud throwing stop between me and the bad guys, surprising I believe everyone there.
 He seemed to appear out of nowhere.

-In an instant I knew this was it.
-The stand.
-I skidded to a stop myself, letting Shadow's motor die, and stomping on the emergency brake rather than throwing the shifter into park: I didn't have time to wait for a complete stop here.
+In an instant I knew this was it: the stand.
+I skidded to a stop myself, letting Shadow's motor die, and stomping on the emergency brake rather than throwing the shifter into park: I didn't have time for the usual niceties.

 Shadow was still settling to zero velocity as I brought my arms up to rest on the window sill of my driver's side door, aiming my pistol as carefully as I could at the van, and trying to be relaxed as I sighted and gently nudged the trigger.